Research Data Management

 Medical Data Integration Center (MeDIC)

-In the Data Integration Centers (DICs) of the German university hospitals, the technical and organizational foundations are laid for the cross-institutional use of data for research purposes.
-The Medical Data Integration Center (MeDIC) at Charité was established under the umbrella of the Medical Informatics Initiative (MII) as part of the HiGHmed consortium.
-Its operation is currently funded by the Network University Medicine (NUM).
+In the data integration centers (DIZ) of the university hospitals, the technical and organizational prerequisites for the cross-site use of care and research data for scientific purposes were created.
+Charité's Medical Data Integration Center (MeDIC) was set up as part of the Medical Informatics Initiative (MII) as part of the HiGHmed consortium.
+Its operation is currently being funded as the NUM-DIZ infrastructure as part of the University Medicine Network (NUM).

 Services